Ajay (actor)

-Ajay is an Indian actor who works primarily in Telugu and Tamil films.
+Ajay Ravuri is an Indian actor known for his work primarily in Telugu cinema, with a few Tamil films to his credit.

+Career

+Ajay played negative roles in several films including Vikramarkudu (2006) and Arya 2 (2009).
+He played the lead in two films in 2009: Aa Okkadu and Saarai Veerraju.
+However, both films were box office failures.

 Personal life

 Ajay was born and brought up in Vijayawada.
 His family later moved to Hyderabad.
 Ajay married Swetha Ravuri in 2005 who entered the Mrs India Worldwide finals in 2017.
 The couple has two children.